jkroso/endebee/Readme.md

 - Makes it possible to generate the reverse of a transaction
 - GUI clients can be smarter about updating themselves; since data and transactions use the same structure we can easily tell if a transaction will affect the result of a query

+Further design thoughts can be found in the [wiki](//www.notion.so/LT2Fafkqw4tEQ).
+Feel free to contribute ideas or ask questions there too.

 ## Installation

 `npm install endebee`